 All volumetric measurements (cups, tablespoons, teaspoons) are US based.
 1 US cup is equivalent to 237 milliliters, 1 tablespoon is 15 milliliters, and 1 teaspoon is 5 milliliters.
+Mass measurements are metric because it’s easier to specify smaller quantities and most digital scales should be capable of switching.
+Also, there is a conversion feature in the recipe cards to switch from Metric to US Imperial and vice versa.
 All other measurements should be labeled accordingly.

-As someone who’s made this mistake before, I know how easy it is to accidentally use all of an ingredient in one step when you actually need to divide it between two steps.
-Rather than have you add to much of something by accident, I’ve split up any ingredient that is called for into two different parts of a recipe.
+As someone who’s made this mistake before, I know how easy it is to accidentally use all of an ingredient in one step when you actually need to divide it into two steps.
+Rather than have you add too much of something by accident, I’ve split up any ingredient that is called for into two different parts of a recipe.
 That’s why it’s listed twice.

 I’m using a Sony A7R II as well as a Sony A7R III with a Zeiss 24-70mm f/2.8 or a Zeiss Batis 25mm f/2 lens.
 I also use a Manfroto 055 Tripod as well as Vanguard Alta carbon fiber tripod with an Edelkrone FlexTilt Head 2 and an Edelkrone QuickRelease One.